-Students are responsible for keeping their learning areas clean (E.g. desk, chair, floor) and their coat area tidy and organized.
-Lost items will be placed in the Lost & Found area.
+Students are expected to be responsible for the items they bring to school.
+Clothing (jackets, hoodies, toques, gloves, etc.) should be clearly labeled.
+Lost items will be placed in the Lost & Found area of the school.
+Keys, watches, eyeglasses, money, and other valuables are kept in a locked drawer at the office.
 At the end of each term, unclaimed items will be donated to the Community Cupboard or the Salvation Army.